hedge16/Supermarket_Sim/README.md

 ``` docker-compose up --build ``` <br>
 To run the client, navigate to the client directory and run the following commands:
 ``` python3 client.py ``` <br>
 In the server directory there is also a C program to test the connection of multiple clients at once (configured to 25).
-Touse it run:
+To use it run:
 ```
 gcc client.c -o client
 ./client